Hong Kong skyline from Wan Chai promenade

 Little did I know at the time that there was a new spot coming my way where I could both aggressively free-flow brunch and belt Michael Buble’s ‘Just Haven’t Met You Yet’ and Sia’s Christmas album at the same time.
 Hot on the free-flow brunch (and gastronomic) scene is a relative newcomer to SoHo and answer to Hong Kong’s call for modern Filipino cuisine (opened by Instagrammer ‘Indulgent Eats’ aka Jen Balisi) – Barkada.

-Barkada is rolling out a Christmas karaoke brunch on the 16th and 23rd (starting at HK$498 per person) to get you in the holiday mood, serving up crackling and juicy lechon belly, adobo popcorn chicken bites, crispy lumpiang (Filipino egg roll), along with 3.5 hours of free-flow signature cocktails, prosecco, and (ice-cold) San Miguels.
-Oh, and it’s served with a side of restaurant-wide sing-alongs or individual Christmas ballads (if you’re brave enough).
+Barkada is rolling out a Christmas karaoke brunch and dedicated menu (starting at HK$388 per person) to get you in the holiday mood, serving up crackling and juicy lechon belly, adobo popcorn chicken bites, crispy lumpiang (Filipino egg roll), along with 90 minutes of free-flow signature cocktails, prosecco, and (ice-cold) San Miguels.
+Oh, and it’s served with a side of restaurant-wide sing-alongs and individual Christmas ballads (if you’re brave enough).

 Give Back & Volunteer at a Soup Kitchen